Solar panels are a great way of cutting your electricity bills - find out whether your home is suitable and how solar panels work.

 To make sure you use as much of the free electricity from your solar panels as possible you need to try and use more electricity during the day, when your panels are producing electricity.

 You could try:

 Nothing will change with your gas company if you have one.
-For those in Electric Coop, you have no choice but staying with them.
-But if you are in Oncor service area, we strongly suggest you to switch the retail electric provider to Green Mountain Energy.
+For those in Electric Coop, you have no choice but to stay with them.
+But if you are in the Oncor service area, we strongly suggest you to switch your retail electric provider to Green Mountain Energy.
 The reason why we recommend Green Mountain Energy is that they are one of 4 electric providers who buy back excess solar energy.